 There has been plenty written about the famously pink 1990s institution that is the Cosmopolitan.
-Unlike most cocktails, whose origins are cloudy at best, the creation of the Cosmo can be clearly traced to Toby Cecchini, who invented the drink in 1988 while working at The Odeon in New York City.
-And, of course, its popularity can be largely attiributed to its presence on “Sex and the City”.
+Unlike most cocktails, whose origins are cloudy at best, the creation of the Cosmo can be clearly traced to Toby Cecchini, who purportedly invented the drink in 1988 while working at The Odeon in New York City.
+And, of course, its popularity can be largely attributed to the drink’s presence on “Sex and the City”.

 - 1 1/2 ounces Nolet’s silver gin